City Guide for: Atlanta, Georgia, United States

 High Museum of Art

-High Museum of Art Discover a world of artistic expression at the High Museum of Art, showcasing a diverse collection of classic and contemporary works.
-Explore European paintings, African art, photography, and decorative arts.
-Attend special exhibitions, lectures, and workshops.
+High Museum of Art Immerse yourself in the world of art at the High Museum, showcasing a diverse collection of classic and contemporary works.
+Explore paintings, sculptures, photography, and decorative arts from around the world.
+Attend special exhibitions, lectures, and events.
 A cultural gem in the heart of Atlanta.

 Day Trips